wyrmeforge/nlp/README.md

 }
 ```

-if we do request less than hour ago
+If we do request less than hour ago
 **Response**
 ```
 {